University of California, Davis School of Gerontology

 Burnes, D. & DeLiema, M. (Under review at Criminology).
 Prevalence and risk factors of identity theft in the United States.

 Kircanski, K., Notthoff, N., DeLiema, M. Samanez-Larkin, G.R., Shadel, D., Mottola, G., Carstensen, L. L. & Gotlib, I. H. (Under review at Psychology and Aging).
-Emotional arousal may increase susceptibility to fraud in older adults.
+Emotional arousal may increase susceptibility to fraud in older and younger adults.

 DeLiema, M. & Conrad, K. (2017).
 Elder financial exploitation.
 In X-Q. Dong (Ed.), Elder Abuse research, practice, and policy (pp. 141-157).
 Gewerbestrasse, Switzerland: Springer International Publishing.